 The main difference between latte and cappuccino is the lack of a foamy consistency in a latte.
 A cappuccino also has more espresso blended into it.
 Cappuccinos are another Italian morning only drink, just a slightly stronger one!

-A traditional latte is not made with anything sweeter than steamed milk.
-It’s more of a desert beverage as it is, and goes nicely with a whipped cream topping with a candied cherry.
+A traditional latte did not make with anything sweeter than steamed milk.
+It’s more of a dessert beverage, and also goes nicely with a whipped cream topping with a candied cherry.

 Other Things to Know

-Cheat Sheet of Popular Espresso Based Drinks
+Cheat Sheet of Popular Espresso-Based Drinks

-- Mochaccino – It’s cappuccino with a sweet twist, made with 1/3rd espresso, 1/3rd steamed milk and 1/3rd frothed milk.
+It’s cappuccino with a sweet twist, made with 1/3rd espresso, 1/3rd steamed milk and 1/3rd frothed milk.
 They add one tablespoon of chocolate syrup.

-- Mocha – Is a chocolate coffee drink made with 2/5th espresso, 2/5th chocolate syrup and 1/5th steamed milk.
+A chocolate coffee drink made with 2/5th espresso, 2/5th chocolate syrup and 1/5th steamed milk.

 This is 1/8th espresso, 5/8th steamed milk, 1/8th foamed milk and 1/8th chocolate syrup.

-Now you are well prepared to order bravely.
+Now you prepared to order bravely.
 These drinks are the basis for nearly every other coffee shop beverage that one can imagine.
 You can choose to have yours made traditionally, with soy milk or with an interesting new flavor of syrup.
 You now know to get that great cup of coffee, cappuccino or any other coffee drink you might desire.